What are “Managed Services?”

-There are a lot of misconceptions when it comes to working with an MSP.
+A lot of misconceptions exist when it comes to working with MSPs.
 We’ve broken down some of the most common myths we hear about managed service providers.

-Myth: Working with an IT services provider will be too expensive.
+Myth: Working with an IT service provider will be too expensive.

 Fact: Outsourcing IT tasks can actually be less expensive than hiring a new employee.
-Especially when you consider that the service frees up your current IT team to work on more strategic projects that can positively impact your bottom line.
-Most providers will also offer tiers of service, so it’s possible to find one that works within your budget.
+Especially when you consider the service frees up your current IT team to work on more strategic projects that can positively impact your bottom line.
+Most providers will also offer tiers of service, so it’s possible to find one that fits your budget.

 Myth: The MSP will be too controlling.

-Fact: In any services provider relationship, the customer is ultimately the boss.
+Fact: In any relationship with an MSP, the customer is the boss.
 Even if you engage the managed IT service provider as a virtual CIO, your company should always have the final say in any decision.

-Myth: IT services should be handled within the in-house IT team.
+Myth: IT services should be handled by the in-house IT team.

 Myth: My company is too small to work with an outsourced IT provider.

-Fact: Small companies usually need a managed service provider even more than a larger company might.
-These small companies typically don’t have the capacity to manage these IT tasks in-house, leaving them vulnerable to costly downtime and cybersecurity breaches.
+Fact: Small companies usually need a managed service provider more than larger companies.
+Small companies typically lack the capacity to manage these IT tasks in-house, leaving them vulnerable to costly downtime and cybersecurity breaches.

-Working with a managed services provider can be a great business decision, but it can also be challenging at times.
+Working with an MSP can be a great business decision, but it can be challenging sometimes.

-Occasionally the customer might have a different interpretation of what the company will provide or how it will be implemented.
-That’s because customers and providers often have a different interpretation of words like “best practice” or whether the management of networking gear starts with the initial setup or begins after everything is already functional.
+Sometimes customers might have different interpretations of what the company should provide or how it should be implemented.
+That’s because customers and providers often have different interpretations of words like “best practice” or whether management of networking gear starts with the initial setup or after everything is functional.

-With multiple levels of services provided and multiple ways to interpret what each party is responsible for, it’s important for both the customer and the managed service provider to be clear on what the agreement entails and what would fall outside of its scope.
+With multiple levels of services provided and multiple ways to interpret what each party is responsible for, it’s important for the customer and the MSP to be clear on what the agreement entails and what should fall outside of its scope.

-As a customer, you should also always look for a company that is able to offer expert staff, state-of-the-art technology and preventative maintenance–not just a fix when something breaks.
+As a customer, you should also look for a company that can offer expert staff, state-of-the-art technology, and preventative maintenance — not someone who only fixes things when they break.